-Recently, my mother has been going to a Chinese acupuncturist and the first thing he does is make her stick out her tongue.
-Even though the problem is a slipped disc in her back, the treatment always begins with a visual examination of the tongue.
+So, when recently my mother went to a cardiologist and he made her stick out her tongue, I wasn’t at all surprised.
+Even though her problem is high blood pressure, the treatment always begins with a visual examination of the tongue.

 For example, a white coating on the tongue could tell the doctor to address your digestion, while one with a purple tinge could point towards circulation problems.

-Reading the tongue has always been a cornerstone of traditional Chinese medicine, much like face mapping, and it’s now getting a standing ovation by modern science as well.
+Reading the tongue has always been a cornerstone of Traditional Chinese Medicine (TCM), much like face mapping, and it’s now getting a standing ovation by modern science as well.

 Is that you?
 Congratulations, you seem in good health.

-If not, stick out your tongue, look in the mirror and learn to read what your body is trying to tell you**.
+If not, stick out your tongue, look in the mirror and learn to read what your tongue is trying to tell you about your health**.

 Thick white coating on the tongue

-According to Traditional Chinese medicine, a thick white coating indicates ‘stagnation’ or a ‘cold’ zheng.
-This leads to sluggish digestion, mucus buildup, candida, tendency towards back problems, lack of beneficial bacteria or excess fat in your diet.
+A white tongue could then be speaking of a sluggish digestive system, mucus buildup, tendency towards back problems, lack of beneficial bacteria in the body or excess fat in your diet.

 Red bumps on the tongue